HannoodCode/SpeechPipeline/speech-ai-pipeline/README.md

 ## Usage Examples

 ### Basic Voice Interaction
+1. Navigate to the Demo page using the top navigation
-1. Select your preferred providers (e.g., Whisper + OpenAI + ElevenLabs)
+2. Select your preferred providers (e.g., Whisper + OpenAI + ElevenLabs)
-2. Click "Start Recording" and speak your message
+3. Click "Start Recording" and speak your message in the Voice Input card
-3. Click "Stop Recording" then "Process Audio"
+4. Click "Stop Recording" then "Process Audio"
-4. Listen to the AI's response
+5. Listen to the AI's response in the AI Response card (right side)

 ### Text Chat
-1. Choose LLM and TTS providers
+1. Choose LLM and TTS providers from the configuration panel
-2. Type your message in the text input
+2. Type your message in the Text Input card (center)
 3. Click "Process Text" or use Ctrl+Enter
-4. Hear the AI's spoken response
+4. Hear the AI's spoken response in the AI Response card (right side)

+### UI Features
+- **Side-by-Side Layout**: Voice Input (left), Text Input (center), AI Response (right)
+- **Theme Toggle**: Switch between light and dark modes using the toggle in the top-right
+- **Responsive Design**: Cards stack vertically on mobile, side-by-side on desktop
+- **Material-UI Navigation**: Clean top navigation bar with Home, Demo, and About links
+- **Real-time Status**: Monitor service availability and processing status

 ### Custom Configuration
 - Change providers mid-conversation